All Episodes

 And I'm like, Jeff, I don't know how you sit there without, you know, literally standing up and screaming.

-And but you two took uh it was an exercise in patience.
+It was an exercise in patience.

 Oh, yeah.

-Through patience possess you, your soul.
+Through patience, possess you your soul.

-You have a pretty deep soul is my guess at this point.
+You have a pretty deep soul, is my guess at this point.

 They're not interested in the biggest or what is, Jeff, the biggest abuse of power scandal in history.